scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **MAC**: Message Authentication Code.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

-**Packet-Carried Forwarding State (PCFS)**: Rather than relying on costly inter-domain forwarding tables, SCION data packets contain all the necessary path information.
-This property is referred to as packet-carried forwarding state or PCFS.

 **Path Segment**: Path segments are derived from Path Segment Construction Beacons (PCBs).
 A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

 **Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
-As a PCB traverses the network, it carries path segments, which can subsequently be used for traffic forwarding.
+As a PCB traverses the network, it carries and accumulates path segments, which can subsequently be used for traffic forwarding.

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.